dennislysenko/swift-style-guide/README.md

  * Just use the default editor settings in Xcode.
  * End files with a newline.
- * Make liberal, but not overbearing, use of vertical whitespace to divide code into logical chunks.
+ * Make concise use of vertical whitespace to divide code into logical chunks.
+Prefer MARK comments over multiple newlines, to denote sections.
  * Don’t leave trailing whitespace.
    * Not even leading indentation on blank lines.